 However, suppose someone has tried unsuccessfully to quit using approved therapies and is still motivated to stop smoking.
 In that case, it may make sense to recommend using a nicotine-containing e-cigarette as an intervention.

-So be prepared to confirm that you have previously tried nicotine gum or patches and that you intend to use vaping as a means of quitting nicotine completely.
+So be prepared to confirm that you have previously tried nicotine gum or patches and intend to use vaping to quit nicotine completely.

 Can I Get A Prescription Issued Online?